peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 While the CDS/CDNSKEY/CSYNC processing following the receipt of a NOTIFY will often be performed by the registry, the protocol anticipates that in some contexts (especially for ICANN gTLDs), registrars may take on the task.
-In such cases, the parent may publish the current registrar notification endpoint, enabling notifications to be directed to the appropriate target.
+In such cases, the current registrar notification endpoint may be published, enabling notifications to be directed to the appropriate target.
 The mechanics of how this is arranged between registry and registrar are out of scope for this document; the protocol only offers the possibility to arrange things such that from the child